Tappan Zee Bridge (2017–present): Planning

 By the start of the 21st century, the old Tappan Zee Bridge was "decaying" and "overburdened".
 The deteriorating structure bore an average of 140,000 vehicles per day, substantially more traffic than its designed capacity.
 The collapse of Minnesota's I-35W Mississippi River bridge in 2007 raised worries about the Tappan Zee Bridge's structural integrity.
 These concerns, together with traffic overcapacity and increased maintenance costs, escalated the serious discussions already ongoing about replacing the Tappan Zee with a tunnel or a new bridge.
 Six options were identified and submitted for project study and environmental review.

 The Federal Highway Administration issued a report in October 2011 designating the Tappan Zee's replacement to be a dual-span twin bridge.
 The new bridge was to be built a few yards to the north of the existing bridge, connecting to the existing highway approaches of the New York State Thruway (I-87/I-287) on both river banks.
-The New York State Thruway Authority requested design proposals from four companies in 2012 and eventually received three project proposals.
+The New York State Thruway Authority (NYSTA) requested design proposals from four companies in 2012 and eventually received three project proposals.
 The authority awarded a $3.142 billion contract to Tappan Zee Constructors (TZC), whose proposal was not only the least expensive but also promised the shortest construction timeline and included plans to minimize environmental impact.

-Originally, some motorists thought that bridge tolls could more than double (to $12-$15 for automobiles, eastbound only), rising to those of New York City's Hudson River crossings.
+Originally, some motorists thought that bridge tolls could more than double (to $12–$15 for automobiles, eastbound only), rising to those of New York City's Hudson River crossings.
 However, the state passed legislation freezing the toll on the bridge at $5 through 2020 in its 2016 legislative session.

 The new Tappan Zee Bridge was proposed to include four vehicle lanes on each span, for a total of eight lanes, as well as a shared-use bicycle and pedestrian path.
-Like its predecessor, the new Tappan Zee Bridge is to be administered by the New York State Thruway Authority.
+Like its predecessor, the new Tappan Zee Bridge is to be administered by the NYSTA.
 The authority is the project co-sponsor, along with the state Department of Transportation.